-As an e-commerce retailer there’s often a temptation to check whether your SEO and SEM campaigns are working by Googling yourself.
-However, this may harm your organic showing as well as in your paid advertising.
+As an e-commerce retailer there’s often a temptation Google yourself to see if your search campaigns are working.
+However, to Google yourself may harm your paid advertising.
 On top of this, what you see may not be a fair reflection of how often your ads are showing.
-So here are a few reasons why you shouldn’t Google your own business.
+So here are a few reasons why you shouldn’t Google yoursef or business.

 The key to reducing your advertising costs and increasing your returns is Ad Quality and relevancy.
 Whether you have Google Search or Shopping ads, the relevancy of the ad to a user is essential.
 A key metric Google uses to assess your Ad Quality is expected CTR%.
 For every search that shows your ads but doesn’t result in a click, your CTR% will be reduced.
 This means that searching for your ads but not clicking will impact how relevant Google thinks your ads are.
 This impacts your advertising in two ways: